Lomztein/Moduthulhu/README.md

 * Server Messages, a module that sends various messages to chat on certain events!
 * Command Root, a module that implements my [Advanced Discord Commands](https://github.com/Lomztein/Advanced-Discord-Commands) library.
 It should act as a base for any other command-using module.
 * Standard Commands, a simple module that adds all standard commands from the arorementioned library.
+* User Activity Monitor, does exactly the same as the precurser variant, it's litteraly just a port to the modular architecture.
+This version works for multiserver bots however, and is more configurable.

 ## Creating new modules